 This Agreement constitutes the entire agreement and understanding between Buyer and Seller with respect to the sale, delivery, and purchase of natural gas provided for herein, and supersedes all prior negotiations, representations, proposals, outlines, projections, understandings, and agreements, whether oral or written.
 No modification, alteration, amendment, construction, or interpretation of this Agreement shall be binding upon either Party unless reduced to writing and executed by each Party.

+Section 16.12 - Forward Contract

+This Agreement constitutes a “forward contract” under and in all proceedings related to the United States Bankruptcy Code, as the same may be amended, restated, replaced or re-enacted from time-to-time, and will be treated similarly under and in all proceedings related to any bankruptcy, insolvency or similar law (regardless of the jurisdiction of application or competence of such law) or any ruling, order, directive or pronouncement made pursuant thereto.

 IN WITNESS WHEREOF, the Parties hereto have executed this Agreement in duplicate originals as of the date hereinabove set forth.